 Python developers often argue about which programming approach is better: procedural or object-oriented.
 Of course, this is largely a philosophical question, but for any task, you can determine whether to use classes, inheritance, polymorphism, or encapsulation.
 Let's see how this happens in Python.

 What is Python

 As described in the Executive Summary on the Python website: “Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built-in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
-Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python's simple, easy-to-learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
 Python supports modules and packages, which encourages program modularity and code reuse.
 The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.”

 This means that Python was originally designed as an object-oriented language.
-This approach greatly improved work with classes and OOP; it is unlike other programming languages, where OOP developed on top of a standard procedural or structural programming model.
+This approach greatly improved work with classes and OOP; it is unlike other programming languages, where OOP is developed on top of a standard procedural or structural programming model.

 What is Object-Oriented Programming